HYan5563/Applied_Data_Science_Capstone/README.md

 ---

-1. Week1
+1. Week 1
-  - Part 1 Collecting the Data
+  - Collecting the Data
     - Data Collection API
     - Data Collection with Web Scraping
-  - Part 2 Data Wrangling
+  - Data Wrangling
-    - Data Wrangling0
-2.
+2. Week 2
+  - EDA Using SQL
+  - EDA Using Pandas and Matplotlib